A great way to nurture a budding interest in compassionate living is to share your favorite animal advocacy movies and books about the issues.

 . . . . . . . . . .

-*This post contains affiliate links.
+*This is an Amazon Affiliate link.
 If the product is purchased by linking through, this site receives a modest commission, which helps maintain it and keep it growing!